kyungjae-lee/engineers-notebook/embedded-systems/gpio-control-leds.md

 4. **Configure the GPIO pin mode as output**
    - Since you are driving an LED (to ON/OFF), the operation mode of the GPIO pin has to be configured as output.
+   - e.g., GPIO port mode register (GPIOx_MODER) (x = A..I/J/K) - 2 bits assigned for each pin to provide 4 modes

 5. **Write to the GPIO pin**
    - 1 (HIGH) to make the GPIO pin state HIGH (3.3V)
    - 0 (LOW) to make the GPIO pin state LOW (0V)
+   - e.g., GPIO port output data register (GPIOx_ODR) (x = A..I/J/K) - Controls the output data for each pin of the port